Israel-Morocco: 1st direct flight en route to Rabat | DW | 22.12.2020

 Morocco is home to a small but centuries-old Jewish community and has long welcomed Israeli tourists

 The first direct commercial flight between Israel and Morocco took off from Tel Aviv on Tuesday.
-The landmark trip comes after the two countries agreed to establish full diplomatic ties in a US-brokered deal.
+The landmark trip comes after the two countries agreed to establish full diplomatic ties in a US-brokered deal earlier this month.

 They are also scheduled to meet with Morocco's King Mohammed VI, who has said Morocco will remain an advocate for Palestinians.

-"We have several agreements we are looking to conclude on the trip and hopefully it will pave the way toward a very warm peace," senior White House advisor Kushner said at a press conference on the tarmac before the flight took off from Ben Gurion Airport.
+"We have several agreements we are looking to conclude on the trip and hopefully it will pave the way toward a very warm peace," Kushner, a senior White House adviser, said at a press conference on the tarmac before the flight.

-The US agreed to recognize Morocco's 1975 annexation of Western Sahara, which is not recognized by the United Nations.
+The United States has agreed to recognize Morocco's 1975 annexation of Western Sahara, which is not recognized by the United Nations.
 Several US allies have criticized Morocco's contested sovereignty in the disputed region.

 Israel and Morocco are also expected to reopen diplomatic offices and promote economic cooperation.